wso2/docs-updates/en/docs/updates/faq.md

 ``

 !!!
 Note
     The above flag needs to be provided only when changing the backup location.
-Subsequent execution of the same command repetitively will automatically use the provided bup location.
+Subsequent execution of the same command repetitively will automatically use the provided backup location.